Alex Boyd (photographer): Sonnets

+Anthony Gormley's One and Other in Trafalgar Square in London.

 Point of the Deliverance / Point a' Tarrthaidh

-In 2012 Boyd was made a Fellow of the Ballinglen Arts Foundation, and travelled to Broadhaven Bay in Ireland to begin work on the images which would become Point of the Deliverance.
+In 2012 Boyd began work on The Point of the Deliverance when he was appointed a Fellow of the Ballinglen Arts Foundation in the Republic of Ireland.
 The series documents a special area of conservation and the issues facing it due to the development of the Corrib Gas project, which resulted in the Corrib Gas Controversy.
-With an antique field camera, Boyd worked intensively for 3 months across the area, using the wet-Plate collodion process to document local people and landscapes, paying special attention to sites of archaeological and historical significance.
-A labour-intensive process, using wet-plate collodion required Boyd to carry equipment over several miles of moorland, including chemicals, a darktent, and the camera itself often working in harsh conditions.
-Images from the series were exhibited at the Royal Ulster Academy, and have formed the basis for Mapping the Gàidhealtachd, an ongoing project to document the edges of the Irish Gaeltacht and the Scottish Gàidhealtachd.
+With an antique field camera, Boyd worked intensively for 3 months across the area, using the wet-plate collodion process to document local people and landscapes, paying special attention to sites of archaeological and historical significance.

+A labour-intensive process, using wet-plate collodion required Boyd to carry equipment over several miles of moorland, including chemicals, a dark tent, and the camera itself.
+Images from the series were exhibited at the Royal Ulster Academy, and would form the basis an ongoing project to document the edges of the Irish Gaeltacht and the Scottish Gàidhealtachd.
-The False Land / An t-Saothair

 Boyd was announced as the Royal Scottish Academy's Artist in Residence at Sabhal Mor Ostaig on the Isle of Skye in Scotland for 2012–13, a role which would see his work explore Scottish Gaelic culture and landscape.

 Working with acclaimed Japanese photographer Takeshi Shikama, Boyd made work focusing on the Cuillin mountain range and the Quiraing, as well as the clearance villages of Skye.
 The series also took Boyd to the Outer Hebrides, documenting the landscapes of Lewis and Harris as well as the remote archipelago of St Kilda.
-The resultant large scale prints were displayed prominently at the Royal Scottish Academy as part of their Resident 13 Exhibition in Winter 2013.
+The resultant large-scale prints were displayed prominently at the Royal Scottish Academy as part of their Resident 13 Exhibition in Winter 2013.

-The series takes its name from a causeway on the Isle of Skye, utilising a selection of historical processes to depict the landscape and highlight early artistic depictions and distortions of the Scottish landscape.
-Boyd used a series of antique drawing devices such as a black mirror and a camera lucida to make sketches, as well as drawing from memory.
-These drawings were then used as a basis from which to edit and manipulate photographic images also made at each location, exploring ideas of phenomenology, and questioning perception and authenticity in Scottish Art.

-The resultant images created distortions of the Highland Landscape, drawing their influence from artists such as William Daniell.
-A series of out of focus images made using broken camera lenses were also exhibited, and resulted in a collaborative project and book with poet Claire Trevien.
+The series was released as a publication by Kozu Books in 2023, with extensive coverage in National Geographic, The British Journal of Photography, The Times, The BBC and Black and White magazine among others.
+It features contributions from writer David Gange, poet Moya Cannon and artist Will Maclean.

-Land of My Desire / Tir mo Rùin
+Land of the Army / Tìr an Airm

+In 2017 Boyd released the Saltire Award shortlisted book St Kilda - The Silent Islands, a study of the North Atlantic islands that are home to a World Heritage Site and an active military base using a camera which once used to photographer Fay Godwin.

+This work served as the foundation for Tìr an Airm, a study of Scotland's military training areas, the Defence Training Estate.
+Exhibited at Stills Gallery in Edinburgh in 2021, the series concentrated on the bombing ranges of Cape Wrath, Tain Air Weapons Range, Kirkcudbright Training Centre, and the Dundrennan Range, the site of Depleted Uranium testing.
+An accompanying film featured a narration in Gaelic by Mary Ann Kennedy.